The SEARCH function returns search results in JSON format, sorted by relevance.

 bool_condition_list = bool_condition [, bool_condition]*

--- The boost subparameter is optional.
+-- boost subparameter available

 bool_condition = "must" : [condition_list]